codecowboydotio/codecowboy/content/ai/github-ai2.md

 {{< /mermaid >}}

+## Code Base
-Let's walk through it and how to use it.
+Let's walk through the code base, and how to use it.

-Initially, the code is documented.
-I went the additional step and pasted in one of the example REST calls so that I could cut and paste it at any time.
+The codebase is documented but did not contain an easy way to run it.
+For my own sanity I went and pasted in one of the example REST calls so that I could cut and paste it at any time.

 ```Python
 #!/usr/bin/env python3